L13/vscode-diff/README.md

 * `Open` - Open the favorite diff without starting a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
 * `Open & Compare` - Open the favorite diff and start a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
+* `Add to Group` - Add a favorite diff to a group.
+* `Remove` - Remove a favorite diff from a group.
 * `Rename` - Change the name of the favorite.
 * `Delete` - Delete the favorite diff.